N-emitters as possible sign-posts of GC formation: Discussion

 In our calculation of the total stellar mass density in GCs, \rhostar(GC), we assume that the bulk of star-formation in N-emitters produces (and ends up in) globular clusters, i.e.~$\epsilon_{\rm GC} \sim 1$, which is probably a somewhat optimistic assumption.
 This basically postulates a high cluster formation efficiency (CFE), and a cluster mass distribution with a minimum cluster mass close to or above the threshold for the formation of GC ($\sim 10^4$ \msun), or in other words, a small amount of mass in low-mass clusters which cannot become globulars.

 Whereas high CFE$\sim 0.5-1$ are commonly observed in the high-$z$ Universe and in high SFR surface density galaxies \citep[e.g.][]{Adamo2020Star-cluster-fo}, the mass function of stellar clumps or clusters is currently not yet constrained at masses below $\sim 10^5$ \msun\ \citep{Claeyssens2025Tracing-star-fo}.
-Although maximal, these assumptions are not incompatible with current observations, and it should be reminded that they only need to apply to rare objects (N-emitters), which already show other properties which are ``extreme'' (cf.~above).
-We also note that the N-emitter fraction adopted here is probably underestimated, since it relies on the detection of UV emission lines, which is biased towards strong N lines \citep{Zhu2025Only-Nitrogen-E}.
-This would thus allow to relax our assumption of $\epsilon_{\rm GC} \sim 1$.
+In fact, one case of a high-$z$ galaxy showing a CFE near unity and a cluster mass function leaving no room for low-mass clusters, has recently been found by \cite{Vanzella2025The-z--9.625-Co}; it is nick-named the ``Cosmic Gems'' galaxy.
+Whether this is a common property remains to be explored in the future.
+Although maximal, these assumptions are therefore not incompatible with current observations, and it should be reminded that they only need to apply to rare objects (N-emitters), which already show other properties which are ``extreme'' (cf.~above).

+We also note that the N-emitter fraction adopted might be underestimated, since it relies on the detection of UV emission lines, which is biased towards strong N lines \citep{Zhu2025Only-Nitrogen-E}.
+This, or other cases leading to an underestimate of $f_N$, would allow us to relax the assumption of $\epsilon_{\rm GC} \sim 1$ and maintain a total stellar mass density in GCs compatible with observations at $z \sim 0$.
+Physically, values of $\epsilon_{\rm GC} <1$ are easy to explain, e.g.~due to the formation of clusters below the mass limit of GCs or due to the evaporation or tidal destruction of globulars \citep[see e.g.~references in ][]{Kruijssen2025The-Formation-o}.

 Future investigations will be necessary to firm up or infirm the suggested link between N-emitters and proto-GCs, to which our approach adds a new statistical aspect on their populations.